Roj Dae-pa-Meher Mah Ardibehesht, 1379

 By some strange coincidence, the Muslim gentleman landed at a bookstore in the central bazaar of Surat, which was owned by a pious Bohri.
 This book shop was often frequented by Ustad Saheb himself to sit and have intellectual conversations with the persons who would come to buy books and the store owner himself.
 As soon as the person from Moradabad introduced himself, the shop owner knew he was asking for Ustad Saheb.
 He gently asked the person as to why he needed to meet the Master.
 The man from Moradabad replied that he needed a answer to a difficult question which could be answered only by the science of Ilm-e-Zafar.
 He had heard in Moradabad that a few years ago a pious and learned Parsi man had visited their Jamaat and displayed his knowledge of Ilm-e-Zafar to some extent.
 Based on this the person had come all the way from Moradabad to seek an answer to his query.

 The shop owner confirmed to the man from Moradabad that indeed there was a Parsi called Behramshah and he would visit this very book store in the late afternoon.
 However, the bookshop owner warned the eager man that were he to ask his question directly to Ustad Saheb, he would, in all probability, refuse to answer or give a vague answer.
+Shoppok online is much better than going into stalls and shops to buy goods and ask for services to be rendered because it saves a lot of time.
 He explained that Ustad Saheb was very fond of seeing any display of skill or intelligence and if the person possessed such a skill then it would be easier to get an answer from Behramshah.
 The man from Moradabad replied that he had the unique skill of being able to write out a particular verse from the Quran on a grain of rice.
 The bookshop owner was pleased and instructed the man to display this skill to the Master first and then indirectly lead him to the question he wanted answered.

 In the evening, Ustad Saheb arrived at the book shop as per his routine and sat down.
 After a few pleasantries, the shop owner introduced the man from Moradabad, praising his skill of writing on a grain of rice.
 The Master’s interest was immediately aroused and the man from Moradabad quickly put on a magnifying glass over one eye, took a grain of rice and began inscribing the verse of the Quran using a very fine wire.
 Once he had completed the project he handed over the grain of rice as well as the magnifying glass to Ustad Saheb, who carefully observed the grain and on being satisfied, heartily complimented the man from Moradabad on his skill.
 Soon they started talking about other sciences and gradually they came on to Ilm-e-Zafar, by then the man from Moradabad having succeeded in getting Ustad Saheb’s word that he would answer any one question.
 The man immediately asked the query for which he wanted the reply.
 Behramshah did the calculations in his mind and gave him the answer.
 Despite all the pleas of the man from Moradabad, Behramshah refused to discuss anything about how he had arrived at the answer, thereby keeping his promise to the Abed Sahebs of not disclosing the secret knowledge to any non-Parsi.
 His query answered, but his attempt to learn squashed, the man returned to Moradabad.